DawidSzpener/CV/README.md

 ## Dawid Szpener

 A few years ago I decided to take a huge gamble and leave university to find something in life that will make me feel fulfilled.
-I thought making a alot of money and starting a new business would do, that was until my friend showed me his website and introduced me into coding.
+I thought making a lot of money and starting a new business would do, that was until my friend showed me his website and introduced me into coding.
 That feeling when you finish some piece of code you have been struggling with for hours is one of a kind!
 I realized it's really fun and something I like doing while it also opens up a lot of perspectives for the future.
 So I took another gamble leaving my comfy job and joining The Makers Academy to see if it's truly for me.